WaqasMangi123/scholarfinder/README.md

 🧠 Scalable Codebase With MERN Stack Architecture

 ⚙️ Installation & Getting Started
-Follow these steps to clone and run the project locally:
+Follow these steps to clone and run the project locally

 🔽 1.
 Clone the Repository
 bash